splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Use cases for private locations
 ====================================

-Private locations provide a way for you to find, fix, and prevent web performance problems in internal web applications in any environment - inside or outside of your firewalls.
-You can use private locations to run tests earlier in your development cycle - against internal sites or applications that aren't available to the public.
-You can also use private locations to test public endpoints from locations that aren't included in :ref:`the list of Splunk Synthetic Monitoring public locations <public-locations>`.
+Private locations provide a way for you to find, fix, and prevent performance problems in internal applications in any environment, inside or outside of your firewalls.
+You can use private locations to run tests earlier in your development cycle against internal sites or applications that aren't available to the public.
+You can also use private locations to test public endpoints from locations that aren't included in the :ref:`list of Splunk Synthetic Monitoring public locations <public-locations>`.

 To summarize, here are sample use cases for private locations: